Big Runaway: Background

-British-Iroquois planning
+British-Haudenosaunee planning

 As part of General John Burgoyne's failed 1777 campaign for the Hudson River, the British in Quebec recruited large numbers of Native Americans, some of whom participated in Burgoyne's campaign.
-Quebec's Governor Guy Carleton had previously restricted their use in Quebec territory (which at that time encompassed the Iroquois lands now in Pennsylvania) and specifically refused to release supplies for expeditions beyond the treaty line.
+Quebec's Governor Guy Carleton had previously restricted their use in Quebec territory (which at that time encompassed the Haudenosaunee lands now in Pennsylvania) and specifically refused to release supplies for expeditions beyond the treaty line.
 Carleton was, however, ordered by Secretary of State George Germain to expand recruitment in May 1777.
 This Carleton did, encouraging and funding John Butler at Fort Niagara for the purpose.
 During the winter of 1777–78, Butler, Mohawk leader Joseph Brant, and Seneca leaders Cornplanter and Sayenqueraghta planned operations for the 1778 campaign season.
-These allies could not immediately agree on actions to take, but in a December 1777 meeting the Iroquois expressed a desire to launch "a very formidable irruption with their whole collected force" against the frontier.
+These allies could not immediately agree on actions to take, but in a December 1777 meeting the Haudenosaunee expressed a desire to launch "a very formidable irruption with their whole collected force" against the frontier.
 The Seneca leaders in particular sought to target the Susquehanna's west branch, since it provided access to their lands in what is now western New York.
 After first campaigning further south (in what is now West Virginia and southwestern Pennsylvania), parties of Seneca, Cayuga, and Lenape warriors began moving into the upper Susquehanna valley.